 PERTINENT ISSUES AND MATTERS SET FORTH IN THE COURT'S ORDER

-B. OFFER ISSUES THAT DO NOT REQUIRE THE SUBMISSION OF MEMORANDA BRIEFS AT THIS TIME

-As indicated in the Court's Order, the issues set forth under this heading and the responses of the parties will be considered in connection with the Project (Offer) Phase of these proceedings.
+B. OFFER ISSUES THAT DO NOT REQUIRE THE SUBMISSION OF MEMORANDA BRIEFS AT THIS TIME responses of the parties will be considered in connection with the Project (Offer) Phase of these proceedings.